 MTV’s goal was to build a digital service so good that residents would prefer to use it.
 They needed a partner in dxw that could address complex back-end technical requirements and ensure that user needs remained at the core of the project.

-TVH’s goal was to build a digital service so good that residents would prefer to use it over other channels.
-TVH and dxw worked with residents and staff to gather requirements: we wrote user stories, analysed the ways in which residents used the existing website and ran online card-sorting exercises to understand how user groups intuitively seek out information online.
+MTV and dxw worked with residents and staff to gather requirements: we wrote user stories, analysed the ways in which residents used the existing website and ran exercises to understand how different user groups intuitively seek out information online.
 Further resident feedback was gained through a questionnaire and resident workshop.

-We’ve kept up this focus on TVH’s residents throughout the project, ensuring that all functionality is completed to a high standard, tested with users, refined and tested again.
+We maintained this focus on MTV’s residents throughout the project, ensuring that all functionality was tested with users, refined and tested again.
 The service has several components, all of which dxw built using Ruby on Rails.
-Each is tailored to the problem it solves: one for the resident-facing service, one to manage back-end integrations, and another to manage card payments.
+Each is tailored to the problem it solves: one for the resident-facing service, one to manage back-end integration, and another to manage card payments.

 MyTVH now provides an efficient and secure online service for residents.
 In the six months following its launch, 75% of registered users returned to use the service after registering, compared to only 7% of for the previous site.
 New features have been added to the service continuously, allowing it to meet an increasing number of residents’ needs.

 A service that keeps improving and saving money